 1. Provide value and build trust through purposeful content.

 For instance, when the company releases a new product, it also releases the story of how that product was developed as well as what ingredients go into it and why.
-When Glossier ran into delays with restocking products earlier this year, they released a frank blog post explaining exactly what was going on.
+When Glossier ran into delays with restocking products, they released a frank blog post explaining exactly what was going on.

 Virtually every comment on that post applauded the company for their transparency; many said they’d be willing to wait.
-It’s a great example of the brand loyalty that comes from honest company-consumer communication, and one that Glossier has earned early on.
+It’s a great example of the brand loyalty that comes from honest company-consumer communication.

 2. Use customer feedback to bring shoppers into the fold.